gina9726/ECE285_final/README.md

 chmod +x ${train.sh, valid.sh, test.sh}
 ./${train.sh, valid.sh, test.sh}
 ````
+Note that the code of our modified version of model is named with "_mask".

 ### Draw learning rate and accuracy curve
 ````
 python draw_curve.py logs/${your doc. name}.log